fredcallaway/heroku-experiment/README.md

 **What if you don't see the data?** If you're looking for data that you generated while testing, make sure you used the /test URL as described above.

 If you want to "download" data from the local participants.db database (if you were testing using `make dev`, not on the live heroku page), then use `bin/fetch_data.py --local`.
 If you want to include data you generated while testing the heroku site (using the /test URL), then use the `--debug` flag.
 By default, `bin/fetch_data.py` will not download data with "debug" in the workerId or assignmentId.

+### Preprocessing data

+If you run `bin/fetch_data.py --process`, the script will also create a directory data/process/[codeversion]/ with processed CSV files.
+The preprocessing is defined in bin/preprocessing.py.
+Obviously, you'll need to adjust this file to reflect the structure of your own experiment.
+However, if you implement your task using the `Component` class, you will be able to reuse a lot of this code.

 ## Additional Tips